oiiku/oiiku-mongodb-clojure/README.md

 Open sourced it after someone on the Clojure IRC channel wanted to see it.
 It's not currently in release quality (lack of documentation etc).

+# Why it exists

+It allows for the creation of "models".
+Essentially, this library consists of a bunch of functions that takes a collection name and some options like validation function etc, and returns a new functoin that you actually use to work with MongoDB.
+This allows for the cration of models.
+See separate section on models.

+It also makes database operations completely functional, instead of using a hidden internal singleton to store it.

 ## Connecting

 We don't use the global singleton of the underlying library.
 You need to create a connection and pass it to all database operations.